Welcome to today's edition of the Rush 24-7 podcast.

 There's no resolution to this.

-There doesn't appear to be any end in sight, which is going to be more, more and more drip, drip, drip, drip, drip.
+We're just going to be more, more, and more drip, drip, drip, drip, drip.

 And then later in the program, we shared with you a media montage where the word mundane was used by several drive-by reporters to describe the Hillary email scandal.

-And this morning on Fox News America's newsroom, Bill Hammer talking with Stephen Hayes of the weekly standard.
+And this morning on Fox News America's newsroom, Bill Hammer talking with Stephen Hayes of the Weekly Standard.

-Another day of the story that goes drip drip drip.
+Another day of the story that goes drip, drip, drip.

 Yeah, you know, I think this was actually a pretty big drip, although it's not necessarily being treated as such by most of the mainstream media.